OfficeDev/office-js-docs-pr/docs/develop/loading-the-dom-and-runtime-environment.md

 >Office.initialize = function () {};
 >```
 >
 > If you do not call **Office.onReady** or assign an  **Office.initialize** event handler, your add-in may raise an error when it starts.
-Also, if a user attempts to use your add-in with an Office Online web client, such as Excel Online, PowerPoint Online, or Outlook Web App, it will fail to run.
+Also, if a user attempts to use your add-in with an Office web client, such as Excel, PowerPoint, or Outlook Web App, it will fail to run.
 >
 > If your add-in includes more than one page, whenever it loads a new page that page must either call **Office.onReady** or assign an  **Office.initialize** event handler.